robatwilliams/unit-testing-AtoZ/README.md

 ### Loose

-A test that isn't too fussy about what it expects, and may continue passing even when a change has broken the code under test.
+A test that isn't too fussy about what it expects - and may continue passing when a change has broken the code under test.

-Caused by inadequate or imprecise assertions, which can be fixed by increasing their scope and/or using a stricter matcher:
+Often caused by inadequate or imprecise assertions.
+Fixable by increasing their scope and/or making them stricter:

 ```javascript
 expect(foo).toBeTruthy();